brizzbane/surgetrader/README.md

 * Use 2 accounts and only withdraw from 1 account on each day.
 I use 2 accounts with the same percent traded on each trade and the same takeprofit target.
 However, just for kicks, on one account I trade the top 3 surging coins and on the other I trade the top 1 surging coin.
 And each day I just see which is the two accounts made more money and withdraw it.

+### Handling delisted and markets under maintenance

+If you transfer out coins you bought that are delisted, that means you spent BTC for the coins but did not get BTC back when you transferred the coin elsewhere.
+Also because the panicky sell-offs that occur upon news of delisting, you probably lost some BTC when this occurred.
+If a market is under maintenance and you skipped it in your profit report by using `invoke profitreport -d yesterday --skip=$delistedMarket` then that actually could add to your base capital without you knowing it.

 ## Compounding